PUBLISHING THROUGH LULU.COM

-I've made the following disclaimer elsewhere and I'll make it again -- I am in no way affiliated with Lulu; I don't work for them, don't get paid by them, don't make a dime if you use them and don't care if you use somebody else.
-Personally I've used them twice with great results.
-They're who I know, and come recommended by me.
+Disclaimer: I am in no way affiliated with Lulu Press.
+I don't work for them, I don't get paid by them, I don't receive royalties from them if you use them, and don't care if you use somebody else.
+Personally I've used them twice and had great results both times.

-So you've written a book, designed your own cover, and are now ready to become a published author.
-"Look at me, look at me!" you cry, waving your arms ... but it seems no one is listening.
-You mail out a dozen (or a hundred) samples of your writing -- half of the publishers send you rejection letters, the other half never even bother to contact you.
+So you've written a book and designed a cover and now you're ready to become a published author.
+"Look at me, look at me!" you cry, waving your arms in the air... but it seems no one is listening.
+You mail out a dozen (or a hundred) samples of your writing -- half of the publishers send you rejection letters, and the other half never even email you back.
 Now what?

 Lulu is a "print-on-demand" publishing company.
-This is different from a "Vanity Press," which has a negative connotation.
+This is different from a vanity press, which has a negative connotation.
 A vanity press is a publisher that will print your book or include your work (a poem or a short story) in a compilation for a free.
-Print-on-Demand, on the other hand, is a system where a company (in this case: Lulu) prints books as they are ordered.
+Print-on-Demand, however, is a company (in this case: Lulu) who prints books as they are ordered.
 Lulu charges customers a per-book printing price, but you pay no money up front.
 There are discounts for large orders, but you can order as few as a single copy of your book!
-Obviously the printing cost for a single book will be higher than what you could get from going through a conventional printing house, but many print shops require customers to buy hundreds if not thousands of copies of their book and pay for them up front.
-If you go this route you had better hope your book sells well -- otherwise you're going to end up with a lot of stocking stuffers for friends and family!
+Obviously the printing cost for a single book will be higher than what you could get from going through a conventional print shop, but many print shops require customers to buy hundreds or thousands of copies of their book and pay for them up front.
+If you go this route you had better hope your book sells well -- otherwise you're going to end up with a garage full of books and a lot of stocking stuffers for all of your friends and family!

-If you plan on self-publishing your book through Lulu the first thing you will want to do is decide what size of book you plan to print.
-Both of my books were 6x9, but there are other sizes available.
+If you plan on self-publishing your book through Lulu, the first thing you will want to do is decide what size of book you plan to print.
+Both of my books were 6"x9", but there are other sizes available.
 After you decide on a size you'll want to download the corresponding templates.
-You can either write your book directly in the template, or do like I did and simply cut/paste your work into Lulu's template files.
-In the same section of the site you will find Lulu templates for book covers as well.
+You can either write your book directly in the template, or do like I did and simply cut/paste your work into Lulu's template after you're done writing.
+Lulu also has templates for their book covers.

 Regardless of which method you pursue, I'm sure you'll be ordering at least one of your books for yourself, and let me tell you, there's nothing more gratifying that opening that package and touching a physical copy of your book for the first time.
 You did it!
 You wrote a real book!